 2. Internal Color and Juices

-There are several alternative ways to tell if pork is done without a thermometer.
+Several alternative ways to tell if pork is done without a thermometer exist.
 These carry more risk than if you take the temperature of the cooked meat, but you can still use them in a pinch.

-The first method to tell if pork is done is to check the color of the interior of the meat.
-Semi-cooked meat will still be red, while cooked pork should look like white meat or have a slightly gray color.
+The first method to tell if pork is done is to check the color of the meat's interior.
+Semi-cooked meat will still be red, while cooked pork should look like white meat or slightly gray.

 A faintly pink hue to the meat is usually fine.
 Pork chops, pork loin, and pork tenderloin cooked to 145°F often have a hint of pink, so eating slightly pink pork is okay.

-However, rare meat that is red or significantly pink is underdone and should not be eaten.
+However, rare red or significantly pink meat is underdone and should not be eaten.

 Related Articles: